 A pilot was conducted to ensure the app is easy to use for students and USWDP staff who assist students in installing the app on their devices.
 Feedback was solicited from both male and female students to be certain that the app serves both genders equally well.
 The pilot evaluation found that student outcomes increased from an average of 32/100 prior to using the app to 71/100 after using the app.
 There are no excess equipment costs as the students complete the modules on the devices that they already own.

 While the mobile modules serve as a passport to attending USWDP classes for eligible university students and recent graduates, Mobile Soft Skills Training is freely available to download via the Google Play Store and the Ustad Mobile website.

 Going to the Global Youth Economic Opportunities Summit?
 See Steven Ehrenberg (Associate Director for Learning and Technology, FHI 360) speak about how the University Support and Workforce Development Program is using mobile technology to increase access without compromising learning outcomes on September 27th at 2:20 pm.

 This post was co-authored by Steven Ehrenberg, Mike Dawson and Benita Rowe.
-Many thanks to Abdul Basir Quraishi, Gul Mohammad Hamad, Afifa Qurieshi Shams, and Abdul Malik Wafa from USWDP and the USWDP Translation Department, to Mohammad Atif for his translation and voice-over services, to Shoaib Shirzai for his translation services, to Varuna Singh for his work on the reporting system, to Lukundo Kileha for his work on the offline peer-to-peer functionality, to Mohammad Zeytter and the cast and crew from DNA Media Productions Ltd. for filming the video simulation, to Andrew Guy, Isabelle Amazon-Brown and the USWDP staff and students for their feedback on the UX.
+Many thanks to Abdul Basir Quraishi, Gul Mohammad Hamad, Afifa Qurieshi Shams, and Abdul Malik Wafa from USWDP and the USWDP Translation Department, to Mohammad Atif for his translation and voice-over services, to Shoaib Shirzai for his translation services, to Varuna Singh for his work on the reporting system, to Lukundo Kileha for his work on the offline peer-to-peer functionality, to Mohammad Zeytter and the cast and crew from DNA Media Productions Ltd. for filming the video simulation, and the USWDP staff and students for their feedback on the UX.